 AP exams will be here before you know it.
 And that means stress!
 Here are some ways to maintain your sanity while preparing for and taking your AP exams.

-Even if you plan to just relax this April vacation, you can still find time to get things done.
-Here's how to have a fun yet productive high school break.
+April vacation is a great time to relax, but you can still find time to get things done.
+Here's how to have a fun yet productive high school spring break.

 The best way to stay on top of academics in high school is to stay organized.
 Here's how you can improve your study environment and get ahead of the game.